ibm-cloud-docs/netezza/start/config_endpoints.md

 1. Provide your subscription IDs.

    When you create your private endpoint connection, the private link service must approve the request.
-Your request is approved automatically if you provide the subscription IDs in which they are to be created.
+If you provide the subscription IDs in which they are to be created, your request is approved automatically.

-   - If you deployed your instance with private endpoints only, you must have provided your subscription IDs [during provisioning](/docs/netezza?topic=netezza-getstarted), in step **9.
+   - If you deployed your instance with private endpoints only, you provided your subscription IDs [during provisioning](/docs/netezza?topic=netezza-getstarted), in step **9.
 Configure advanced features**.

    - If you deployed your instance with public and private endpoints and did not provide your subscription IDs during provisioning, log in to the web console by using the public endpoint and set up the private link service.

       1. [Log in to the web console](/docs/netezza?topic=netezza-getstarted-console).
-      1. Go to **Administration > Settings > Private endpoints** and click **Create Private Link**.
+      1. Go to **Administration > Settings > Private endpoints**.
+      1. Click **Create Private Link**.
       1. Type the subscription IDs that you want to use to set up the private endpoints in your Azure account.

          Use the **Private Link** page to update subscription IDs after private link is created.